Sadananda Gowda

 Devaragunda Venkappa Sadananda Gowda (born 18 March 1953) is an Indian politician who served as the Union Minister of Chemicals and Fertilizers of India in the Second Modi ministry from 14 November 2018 to 7 July 2021.
 He also served as the Minister of Statistics and Programme Implementation of India from 5 July 2016 to 24 May 2019 in the First Modi ministry.
-He is represented the Bangalore North constituency in the parliament from 2014 to 2024.
+He has represented the Bangalore North constituency in the parliament from 2014 to 2024.
 He also held Ministry of Railways and other cabinet positions in the First Modi ministry.
 He also served as the 14th Chief Minister of Karnataka.

 He previously served as the Minister of Law and Justice, having been shifted from the Ministry of Railways in the cabinet reshuffle of 5 July 2016.
 At the end of the previous Lok Sabha, he was the Minister of Statistics and Program Implementation.
 He then stepped down from his post of Minister of Chemicals and Fertilizers ahead of the cabinet reshuffle in July 2021.

 Early life

-Sadananda Gowda was born in a Tulu Gowda family of Venkappa Gowda and Kamala in Mandekolu village of Sulya taluk in Karnataka.
+Sadananda Gowda was born in a Arebhashe Gowda family of Venkappa Gowda and Kamala in Mandekolu village of Sulya taluk in Karnataka.
 Gowda graduated in Science from Saint Philomena College, Puttur and went on to obtain his degree in law at Udupi's Vaikunta Baliga College of Law.
 He became active in student politics during this period and was elected General Secretary of the Students Union of the Law College.
 Subsequently, he became the District General Secretary of the Akhil Bharatiya Vidyarthi Parishad.

 In 1976, he started practising law at both Sulya and Puttur.
 He was a public prosecutor for a brief period at Sirsi in the District of Uttara Kannada but resigned from his position to concentrate on his political career.
 Sadananda Gowda has served in the Co-operative Movement in Karnataka in various capacities: